jorge-gl/deploying-wordpress-debian/exercises/06-validate-instalation/README.md

 ## 4. You're done!

-If you passed the tests, you have now deployed a Wordpress site on a Debian server.
+If you passed the tests, you have now deployed a WordPress site on a Debian server.
 This way you can experiment with scenarios that test your cybersecurity and event monitoring skills.

 If you have any problems don't hesitate to ask a mentor or the other support channels offered by 4Geeks.